 Hormonal Issues: Oestrogen is strongly represented in Rohini.
 In both men and women oestrogen and testosterone work together to create a hormonal balance; if one goes up, the other goes down.

-Oestrogen is responsable for the female sexual development between the ages of 8 – 14 and for the continued heath of the reproductive organs and the monthly menstrual cycle.
+Oestrogen is responsible for the female sexual development between the ages of 8 – 14 and for the continued health of the reproductive organs and the monthly menstrual cycle.
 The fall in oestrogen levels after menopause is related to osteoporosis.
 Risk of heart disease increases since oestrogen helps control cholesterol and reduces inflammation.
 Mood is also affected.
 When oestrogen levels decrease so does serotonin production which contributes to depression in both sexes and postpartum in women.

 High oestrogen increases the risk of hormonal cancers, auto-immune disease. yeast infection, Hashimoto disease & thyroid dysfunction.

-In men, high oestrogen is related low testosterone, weight gain and type 2 diabetes, man boobs, erectile dysfunction, urinary tract problems, decreased libido, depression and/or exhaustion.
+In men, high oestrogen is related to low testosterone, weight gain and type 2 diabetes, man boobs, erectile dysfunction, urinary tract problems, decreased libido, depression and/or exhaustion.
 Thickening of the arteries and the chance of strokes, blood clots or heart attacks is increased.

 Stars of Rohini

 Aldebaran is the brightest star in Taurus and is positioned as the red eye of the bull in the ‘V’ shaped face of the bull known as Hyades.
 A winter star that rises after the pleiades, it was known as one of the stars that marked the seasons (back when Taurus was the sign of the spring equinox).
 They accounted for the beginning of the rainy season in many parts of the world.
 The others were Regulus in Leo, Antares in Scorpio, and Fomalhaut in Pisces.
 It lies along the ecliptic where the Sun and Moon often cover it.